OkayHughes/open-lab-notebook/src/posts/gravity-wave/lamb-waves-and-gravity.md

 </table>

-This repeats the dispersion relation that gives us that horizontal propagation occurs at $c_s = \sqrt{\gamma R_d T}.$ Note that in the case that the atmosphere is not isothermal in the vertical, there are slight variations of the horizontal speed with which the lamb wave propagates.
+This repeats the dispersion relation that gives us that horizontal propagation occurs at `$$c_s = \sqrt{\gamma R_d T}.$$` Note that in the case that the atmosphere is not isothermal in the vertical, there are slight variations of the horizontal speed with which the lamb wave propagates.

-\subsection*{Summary}
+### Summary
 The assumption of hydrostatic balance necessarily couples thermodynamic processes with vertical motion.
 Because Lamb waves/external modes propagate horizontally through adiabatic expansion and contraction, this is necessarily opposed by the force of gravity.
 At a certain pressure level, the air above this layer resists this expansion and acts as a restoring force.

 To put it slightly differently, a lamb wave's vertical pressure profile is uniquely determined the moment you initialize its signature in the surface pressure field.
-The $u, v,$ and $T$ fields necessary to ensure that this wave propagates can then be derived.
+The `$$u, v,$$` and `$$T$$` fields necessary to ensure that this wave propagates can then be derived.
 This derivation is tightly related to the strength of gravity, because it necessarily makes use of the hydrostatic relation.

-\end{document}